-It’s always popular with locals and tourists.
+South Shore shopping area is always popular with locals and tourists.
 There are shops here for visitors along with local convenience and food stores and indoor markets.

 Along the prom are seafront hotels and guest houses of different sizes, interspaced with shops, cafes and takeaways.
 It’s a fascinating mixture of sights, sounds and smells.

 South Pier and Pleasure Beach at Blackpool South Shore